Linda Harper-Brown

 Linda Harper-Brown (born March 20, 1948) is an American politician who served as a member of the Texas House of Representatives from 2003 to 2015.
 She was a member of the House's Transportation Committee.
 Harper-Brown was previously elected to the Irving, Texas, city council in 1997.
+She was also a former school board member and Board President of the Irving Schools Foundation.